 Can I get an order of protection against a minor?

-Anyone (an adult or a minor) can get an order of protection against a minor, which is someone under age 17.
-(Unlike most states, in Missouri, age 17 is considered to be an adult).1 An ex parte order of protection (or an order of protection for a child) can be issued against a minor in circuit court and then the case will be transferred to juvenile court for the hearing on a full order of protection.2 The judge will appoint a guardian ad litem for any minor respondent who is not represented by a parent or guardian.3
+Anyone, an adult or a minor, can get an order of protection against a minor, which is someone who is under age 17.
+Unlike most states, in Missouri, age 17 is considered to be an adult.1 An ex parte order of protection or an order of protection for a child can be issued against a minor in circuit court and then the case will be transferred to juvenile court for the hearing on a full order of protection.2 The judge will appoint a guardian ad litem for any minor respondent who is not represented by a parent or guardian.3

 Note: When serving an order against a minor, his/her custodial parent, guardian or guardian ad litem must be served (unless the minor is emancipated).
 The court papers will require that the parent/guardian appear in court and bring the minor-respondent to court at the time and place stated.4

 1 MO ST § 455.010(3)